Sharp Ramsey thresholds for large books: Abstract

 \section{Abstract}

 For graphs $G$ and $H$, let $G\to H$ signify that any red/blue edge coloring of $G$ contains a monochromatic $H$.
 Let $G(N,p)$ be the random graph of order $N$ and edge probability $p$.
-The sharp thresholds for Ramsey properties seemed out of hand until a general technique was introduced by Friedgut ({\em J. AMS} 12 (1999), 1017--1054).
-In this paper, we obtain the sharp Ramsey threshold for the book graph $B_n^{(k)}$, which consists of $n$ copies of $K_{k+1}$ all sharing a common $K_k$.
-In particular, for every fixed integer $k\ge 1$ and for any real $c>1$, let $N=c2^k n$.
+The Ramsey thresholds for fixed graphs have received most attention.
+In this paper, we consider the Ramsey thresholds in another angle.
+In particular, we will consider the sharp Ramsey threshold for the large book graph $B_n^{(k)}$, which consists of $n$ copies of $K_{k+1}$ all sharing a common $K_k$.
+In particular, for every fixed integer $k\ge 2$ and for any real $c>1$, let $N=c2^k n$.
 Then for any real $\gamma>0$,

-The sharp Ramsey threshold $\frac{1}{c^{1/k}}$ for $B_n^{(k)}$, e.g. a star, is positive although its edge density tends to zero.
+This implies that $r(B_n^{(k)},B_n^{(k)})=2^kn+o(n)$, and hence especially extends the work of Conlon (2019) and the follow-up work of Conlon, Fox and Wigderson (2022) on book Ramsey numbers.

 {\em Keywords:} \ Ramsey number; Random graph; Ramsey threshold; Regularity method